Return to Index

 - Ask your dentist if you would benefit from a fluoride mouth rinse.

-You should see your dentist every six months for a careful cleaning and for a thorough dental checkup.
-Furthermore, if you’ve already been diagnosed with periodontal disease, you should have a more thorough cleaning every three months.
+You should see your dentist every 6 months for a careful cleaning and for a thorough dental checkup.
+Furthermore, if you’ve already been diagnosed with periodontal disease, you should have a more thorough cleaning every 3 months.

 Smoking is a major risk factor for the development of periodontal disease.
 Talk to your doctor about programs and aids to help you stop smoking.

 A nutritious diet can help you fight all forms of infection, including the kind that causes periodontal disease.
-Ask your doctor whether you would benefit from:
+Ask your doctor whether you would benefit from working with a nutritionist.

 - Reviewer: Michael Woods, MD